agn453/UNZIP-CPM-Z80/README.md

 UNZIP15.LBR from the Public Domain software library originally distributed on 1-Jun-1991 as Version 1.5.

-It incorporates modifications by Howard Goldstein on 1-Jun-1991 plus those by Bruce Morgan on 16-May-1991 (Version 1.4) and Gene Pizzetta on 12-May-1991 (version 1.3); and includes the original Version 1.2 source-code by David Goodenough dated 3-Jul-1990.
+Version 1.5 incorporates modifications by Howard Goldstein on 1-Jun-1991 plus those by Bruce Morgan on 16-May-1991 (Version 1.4) and Gene Pizzetta on 12-May-1991 (version 1.3); and includes the original Version 1.2 source-code by David Goodenough dated 3-Jul-1990.